ohata-toast/RDS/en/console-guide.md

 ### 2. Make sure to close any application programs that are running on the database instance.

 It is recommended to take appropriate measures so as impact on relevant services can be limited.
-Nevertheless, if impact on service is inevitable, contact TOAST Customer Center to be guided further.
+Nevertheless, if impact on service is inevitable, contact NHN Cloud Customer Center to be guided further.

 ### 3. Select a database instance for maintenance, click migration, and click OK on window asking of migration.